 Design Thinking is an approach to understanding and solving complex problems.
-It is rooted in people, in place, and in a process that unlocks the insights and creative collaboration that can generate innovation.
+It is rooted in people, in place, and in a process that unlocks the insights and creative collaboration needed to generate innovation.

 It has a lot more to do with doing than thinking.

-At its core is the recognition that people - their needs, the contextual constraints they experience, their aspirations and preferences - determine the suitability of any solution.
+At the core of design thinking is the recognition that people - their needs, the contextual constraints they experience, their aspirations and preferences - determine the suitability of any solution.

 Hence design thinking is intrinsically human-centred; and empathy is emphasised in design thinking practice.